API Reference

 source

-toMA(model::SARIMAModel, maxLags::Int=12)
+to_ma(model::SARIMAModel, maxLags::Int=12)

 Convert a SARIMA model to a Moving Average (MA) model.